Welcome back to University College Birmingham

 • Volleyball (men’s and women’s)

-Each team will have at least 1 hour training per week with a professional coach, with competitive matches being held on Wednesday afternoons.
+Each team will have weekly training per week with a professional coach, with competitive matches being held most Wednesday afternoons.

 Back to top